energyquantified/eq-python-client/docs/userguide/curve-events.rst

 Connect to the stream by calling :py:meth:`eq.events.connect() <energyquantified.api.CurveUpdateEventAPI.connect>`.
-Note that this blocks program execution until a connection to the stream has been established, or exceeded max attempts at doing so.
+Note that this blocks program execution until a connection to the stream has been established, or max (re)connect attempts is exceeded.

     >>> eq.events.connect()